 The three sites of the Sapporo Snow Festival

 The festival is located over three sites in Sapporo so while it’s good to stay centrally it’s not absolutely essential as you’ll be heading out to different spots anyway.
-Something to keep in mind that I didn’t appreciate on our first visit is that what is a really easy walking distance normally isn’t an easy walk in snow.
+Something to keep in mind that I didn’t fully appreciate on our first visit is that what is a really easy walking distance normally isn’t an easy walk in snow.
 Unless you are staying right near Odori Park you will probably use the subway for one or two stops.

 There is so much to do here and when you need to warm up or take a break from the cold just duck down one of the many sets of subway stairs and you’ll find yourself in huge warm shopping malls with loads of cafes, restaurants and bars.

-Given that smoking is still very socially acceptable in Japan I did find it a bit surprising that the festival had a dedicated smoking area, I didn’t go inside but even if you were a pack a day smoker I imagine being relegated to the ice out-house could make you think twice.
-Or perhaps they were reinforcing the message that smoking is still ‘cool’?
+Given that smoking is still very socially acceptable in Japan I was surprised that the festival had a dedicated smoking area, I didn’t go inside but even if you were a pack-a-day smoker I imagine being relegated to the ice outhouse could make you think twice.
+Or perhaps I missed the point and the tobacco companies were reinforcing the message that smoking is ‘cool’?

 Several of the larger snow carvings incorporated stages for music and other entertainment.
 The taiko drumming on the Lion King stage was one of the most popular.

 The Susukino site is all about ice.
 There are dozens of ice sculptures, an ice slide if you’re so inclined, the festival’s lovely ice queens who must have been freezing and a sparkly ice tunnel.

 Really bad selfie but the tunnel of lights and reflections on the snow on the ground was so pretty.

 So just to clarify it is a SNOW festival and the weather is a bit variable.
 Mostly we had a dull sky but no actual snow although there were a few squalls that come through that were quite intense like this one.
-Best thing to do is head inside for a hot drink or a bowl of noodles and it’ll likely be over by the time you’re done.
+The best thing to do is head inside for a hot drink or a bowl of noodles and it’ll likely be over by the time you’re done.